nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanostructured:** Pertaining to structures or materials that include features at the nanometer scale, relevant to the components of nanodispersions.

-### Expanded Definition and Usage\nNanodispersions play a vital role in enhancing the functional attributes of materials and their applicability in producing efficient, advanced products.
+### Expanded Definition and Usage:
+Nanodispersions play a vital role in enhancing the functional attributes of materials and their applicability in producing efficient, advanced products.
 In electronics, nanodispersions are utilized to create conductive inks and advanced semiconductors.
 In pharmacology, they facilitate the delivery of poorly soluble drugs, thereby improving therapeutic efficacy.
 Furthermore, in the field of environmental science, nanodispersions are investigated for their potential in pollution control and treatment processes.